spech66/hugo-best-practices/README.md

 ## Content types and archetypes

 Define your required types.
 A blog usually goes with pages and posts.
-Pages won't have things like the author or creation dates display.
+Pages won't have fields like the author or creation dates displayed.
-They are usually reached under their name directly.
-Posts will be postet regualary and might have a structure like `/year/month/name`.
+Pages are usually reached under their name directly.
+Posts will be posted serveral times a month and might have a structure like `/year/month/name`.
 The archetypes should reflect the data that is needed for the content.
 Posts should have tags and categories applied.

 ```yaml